nirjamistry10/projects/README.md

-# projects
+# Projects
-MSBA Data Science Projects
+Business Analytics Projects

 These are all the business analytics projects/coding assignments I engaged in through my first semester in the MS in Business Analytics program.
 These projects highlight my competencies in carrying out analyses and building prediction models using Decision Trees, k-Nearest Neighbors, and Logistic Regression.
 Furthermore, it also